syberen/pitch-extractor/README.md

 # Pitch Analyzer

-A python application for extracting pitch datasets from midi files
+A python library for extracting pitch datasets from midi files.
+Currently works only with type 0 midi files.